salsalabs/extractenator/README.md

 npm update
 npm run prebuild
 ```
 Ignore any warnings.
-If there are errors then [please report them.]
+If there are errors then [please report them here.]
 (https://github.com/salsalabs/extractenator/issues
 "Click here to report any problems with the Extractenator")
 * That's it!
 Extractenator is ready to use!